 “I’ve seen a big difference in the student body and how they act.
-Students talk to each other more when I go into observations, there’s more interaction, there’s more collaboration.
+Students talk to each other more when I go into observations.
+There’s more interaction.
+There’s more collaboration.
 There is even a dialogue with students now walking around in the hallways.
 I can’t have on headphones and just zone out and get to where I need to go.
 I have to be constantly alert and engaged,” Odelusi said.

 Social life isn’t the only thing the phone ban has affected.
 The new law is more strict than MISD’s past phone policy, so students are unable to use their phones in school for any reason, even if it is academic.
 Senior Brendon Box is inconvenienced by this law, especially in his extracurriculars.

 “I’m in theater, and a lot of the time we’ll use our phones to play tracks so that we can practice, but we can’t really do that now.
 Same thing with choir.
 If we wanted to play some tracks or pull up a virtual piano, you’re not really allowed to do that.
-There’s a lot of utilities on your phone that are incredibly helpful to the learning environment that we no longer have access to,” Box said.
+There are a lot of utilities on your phone that are incredibly helpful to the learning environment that we no longer have access to,” Box said.

 Extracurriculars are not the only thing troubled by the phone ban.
 Many classrooms used phones for their assignments, and Sexton wishes phones were still allowed for these activities.